fabiola-mtz/music-recommendation/README.md

-# music-recommendation
+# Music recommendation Tool

-Music Recommendation Tool using Python programming language and ML concepts
+# This project aims to use:
+# ~Python as main programming language
+# ~Machine Learning implemented concepts
+# ~Spotify API to consume required information